zephyrproject-rtos/zephyr/doc/application/application.rst

 configure the Zephyr build system:

 * :makevar:`ZEPHYR_BASE`: Sets the path to the Zephyr base directory.
-This is usually an environment variable set by the :file:`zephyr-env.sh` script, as you learned when getting started with Zephyr in :ref:`getting_started_run_sample`.
-You can also select a specific Zephyr base directory by replacing ``$ENV{ZEPHYR_BASE}`` with the specific base you'd like to use instead.
+This is usually an environment variable set by the :file:`zephyr-env.sh` script on Linux/macOS or manually on Windows, as you learned when getting started with Zephyr in :ref:`getting_started_run_sample`.
+You can also set :makevar:`ZEPHYR_BASE`: explicitly on Linux and macOS if you want to.

 * :makevar:`BOARD`: Selects the board that the application's build will use for the default configuration.
 This can be defined in the environment, in your